-A training extension provides additional benefits to individuals who have been approved for California Training Benefits (CTB), while completing school or training.
-Only one TE is allowed for each CTB approved training period.
+If you are approved for California Training Benefits (CTB), a training extension (TE) can provide additional weeks of benefits while you complete your school or training.
+Only one TE is allowed for each CTB-approved training period.

-To qualify for a TE, you must meet all of the following:
+To be eligible for a TE, you must:

-- Have a current and valid Unemployment Insurance (UI) claim .
+- Have a current and regular unemployment claim.

-- Meet all eligibility criteria to receive UI benefits.
+- Meet all eligibility criteria to receive unemployment benefits.

 - Start training before the current claim expires.

-- Be approved by the EDD for one of the training categories under CTB.
+- Be approved for one of the training categories under CTB.

-Ask the EDD about CTB to let us know if you are interested in attending school or training.
-To protect your potential right to a future training extension (TE), contact us before your 16th week of benefit payments.
-If the maximum award of your claim is less than 16 weeks of benefit payments, you must contact the EDD before your claim reaches a zero balance.
+- Contact us before your sixteenth week of benefit payments.
+If the maximum award of your claim is fewer than 16 weeks of benefit payments, you must contact us before your claim reaches a balance of zero.

 - Report the start date of training when you file or reopen a claim.

-- Report school or training when certifying for UI benefits.
+- Report school or training when certifying for unemployment benefits.